schectma/su26-ai301-contribution/README-1086.md

 8. Copy contents of generated `spam.txt` and paste into save/replay file immediately after existing speak commands.
 Save file.
 9. Relaunch Wesnoth, click Load, and select the same save/replay file.
 Click the play button (▶️).
 10. Observe time taken to load chat files.

+#### Via Debug

+1. Set breakpoint at `src/replay.cpp:370` and launch game using debugger of choice.
+2. Follow steps 1-9 above.
+3. Step over and out of for loop repeatedly, observing its repetition.

 ### Reproduction Evidence